-We also recommend that the Director of OMB, in conjunction with DHS, review the interoperability mission and functions now assigned to

-SAFECOM and establish those functions as a long-term program with adequate authority and funding.

-In commenting on a draft of this report, the Department of Homeland Security discusses actions the department is taking that are generally consistent with the intent of our recommendations but do not directly address specific steps detailed in our recommendations with respect to establishment of statewide bodies responsible for interoperable communications within the state, the development of comprehensive statewide interoperability plans and tying federal funds for communications equipment directly to those statewide interoperable plans.
+We also recommended that the Director of OMB, in conjunction with DHS, review the interoperability mission and functions now assigned to SAFECOM and establish those functions as a long-term program with adequate authority and funding.
+In commenting on our July 2004 report, the Department of Homeland Security discussed actions the department is taking that are generally consistent with the intent of our recommendations but did not directly address specific steps detailed in our recommendations with respect to establishment of statewide bodies responsible for interoperable communications within the state, the development of comprehensive statewide interoperability plans, and tying federal funds for communications equipment directly to those statewide interoperable plans.
 OMB did not provide written comments on the draft report.

-This concludes my prepared statement, Mr. Chairman, and I would be pleased to answer any questions you or other members of the Subcommittee my have at this time.
+This concludes my prepared statement, Mr. Chairman.
+I would be pleased to answer any questions you or other members of the Subcommittee may have at this time.
+GAO Contacts and Acknowledgments For future contacts regarding this testimony, please call William O. Jenkins, Jr., Homeland Security and Justice Issues, at (202) 512-8777.
+Other individuals who made key contributions to this testimony include Katherine Davis, Sally Gilley, Robert Hadley, Latesha Love, Gary Malavenda, and Thomas James.